thegenemyers/MERQURY.FK/README.md

 **stacked** on top of it.

 Another difference with CNplot, is that the y-axis denotes the frequency of k-mers in the second data set, rather than the count of k-mers in the lone data set.
+Also the -k option is not provided as the compute time prefacing the plot is reasonable.

 <br>